 Why should I pay for news?

 The internet era has ravaged traditional ad supported publishing.
 News outlets that rely on advertising to generate revenue are competing against an ever-expanding world of content for your attention and publish sensationalized articles designed for you to click on.
 Our subscriber funded business model doesn’t depend on mass click throughs, but reporting news that’s helpful enough for our subscribers to keep paying for it.

 Who is behind The Raincross Gazette?

 We are entrepreneurs in Downtown Riverside.
 We own a brand management firm, that axe throwing place you saw during the Festival of Lights, and now The Raincross Gazette.
 We hope to one day employ a full team of journalists who have studied and trained here at one of our local colleges and universities.
-Our freelance reporting reporter currently includes graduates from La Sierra and Arlington high schools and California Baptist University.
+Our freelance reporting reporter currently includes graduates from La Sierra and Arlington high schools and Riverside City College, UC Riverside, and California Baptist University.